Plesk vs cPanel: The Honest Comparison

 Go with Plesk if you're:

-- New to server management
+- New to server management and need the UI to forgive you

 - Running Windows servers

-- Primarily working with WordPress
+- Primarily deploying WordPress

-- Doing modern development with Docker, Git, or Node.js
+- Working with Docker, Git, or Node.js

 Go with cPanel if you're:

-- Running a hosting business
+- Running an actual hosting business

-- Managing multiple Linux servers
+- Managing multiple Linux servers across clients

 Alternatives Worth Considering